Inclusion / accessibility

 People with and without disabilities are active at Zittau/Görlitz University of Applied Sciences.
 These are primarily our students and employees, but also members of cooperating institutions and pupils.

-Disabilities are diverse in their manifestations and can overlap: moving, hearing, speaking, seeing, mental, chronic, partial performance disorder, etc.
+Disabilities are diverse in their manifestations and can overlap: moving, hearing, speaking, seeing, mental, chronic illness, partial performance disorder, etc.

 The aim of inclusion at the HSZG is to establish good conditions for unrestricted participation in accordance with the UN Convention on the Rights of Persons with Disabilities (UN CRPD) at our locations in Zittau and Görlitz.